Common Shrink Wrap Problems and How To Solve Them

 Shrink wrapping is an easy process that only requires two things: the right kind of plastic wrap and heat.
 With just a roll of shrink wrap and a heating source, you can waterproof, weatherproof and tamper proof just about anything you have.
 Since there is no restriction on size to shrink wrap items, you have a way to protect even your bulkiest of items.
 But even this great packaging solution has a few potential hiccups.

 There are a wide variety of issues that can occur when shrink wrapping products using shrink film.
 In this post, we will walk through common shrink wrapping issues as well as solutions to them.
-Most of these issues are pretty common and easy to resolve by adjusting machine settings!
+Most of these issues are pretty common and easy to resolve by adjusting machine settings without having to seek technical service.

 Dog Ears On Shrink Wrap